Do you know the most costly, but most common branding mistake?

 Let’s say you’re in the financial services industry.
 In the first list, you would write things like retirement planning, insurance, securities, etc. What you actually sell, however, is what those product offerings produce for the client.
 Therefore, in the second list you might write things like peace of mind, security, or stress-free retirement.

-2. Now you can create a brand message.
-This is a value proposition of the benefits, results, and solutions your product or service provides (items from list two) without mentioning your specific products/services (items from list one).
+2. Next you create your brand message with value propositions.
+A value proposition is a clear, simple statement about the benefits, results, and solutions your product or service provides without mentioning your specific products/services.

 Consider the brand messages of established insurance companies, such as “You’re in good hands with Allstate” or “Like a good neighbor, State Farm is there”.
 These statements contain the underlying benefits these companies PROMISE their clients, mainly, safety and security.
 At Pici & Pici, our brand message is, “Gain an unfair advantage over your competition.”